Workforce planning exercises can remain frustratingly imprecise, despite the People team’s best efforts.

 Data platforms exist in other areas of the business already.
 A data platform is defined as “an integrated technology solution that allows data located in databases to be governed, accessed, and delivered to users, data applications, or other technologies for strategic business purposes.”

-Similarly, a Talent Data Platform is the foundational technology of the modern talent acquisition tool stack, and acts as the single source of truth for talent-related information.
-Done right, it becomes the central database that unifies information across solutions, and surfaces meaningful, reliable data to every other talent tool.
+Similarly, a talent data platform is the foundational technology of the modern talent acquisition tool stack, and acts as the single source of truth for talent-related information.
+Used appropriately, it becomes the central database that unifies information across solutions, and surfaces meaningful, reliable data to every other talent tool.

 The talent operations function can own more of the workforce planning process